linode/docs/docs/security/ssl/creating-a-selfsigned-certificate-centos-fedora.md

 ## Creating a Self-Signed Certificate

 Issue the following command to generate your self-signed certificate.
-Change `example.com` to reflect the fully qualified domain name (FQDN) or IP of the site you intend to use with SSL:
+Change `example.com` to reflect the fully qualified domain name (FQDN) of the site you intend to use with SSL:

     openssl req -new -x509 -sha256 -days 365 -nodes -out /etc/pki/tls/certs/example.com.crt -keyout /etc/pki/tls/private/example.com.key